SchrodtSven/P3tite/README.md

 - testing non- or even unusual design and architecture stuff
 - well tested parts COULD be taken into other of projects of mine

+Note 2self():: Currently I am not sure, if I will add DocBlock comments to all methods|functions and property declarations
+- for now I am using commenting mainly for remembering myself :-X

 # Appendix

 ## Files